Skoda Citigo-e iV (2020-2021) Review

 Handling and ride quality: What is the Skoda Citigo-e iV like to drive?

-Skoda Citigo-e iV Review 2023: exterior dynamic
+Skoda Citigo-e iV (2020-2021) Review: exterior dynamic

-The steering remains a pleasure to use, being light enough but not overly so at all speeds and satisfyingly accurate, so you know exactly what is happening down at the front wheels.
+The steering still remains a pleasure to use, being light enough but not overly so at all speeds and satisfyingly accurate, so you know exactly what is happening down at the front wheels.
 Whether you’re cruising on the motorway or battling your way through a traffic jam, the Mii makes you feel like you have full control and is confidence-inspiring as a result.

 Another plus is that the ride quality is composed and refined for a car of this size.
 It makes short work of soaking up imperfections regardless of size and severity, which is of particular use when in the city and having to negotiate roads that are more commonly in a poor state.